 - .NET Core CLI tools support and SDK-style projects in Visual Studio

 .NET Core 3 for an Existing Desktop Application

-For new desktop applications, it is the best to start with .NET Core 3.
-However there are questions about moving existing applications, particularly enterprise-level applications, to .NET Core 3.
-Since the focus is towards effortless and straightforward move, any application that is in active development should consider .NET Core 3.
+For new desktop applications, it is best to start with .NET Core 3.
+However, there are questions about moving existing applications, particularly enterprise-level applications, to .NET Core 3.
+Since the focus is towards an effortless and straightforward move, any application that is in active development should consider .NET Core 3.
 Applications that don’t require major change or investment should stay on .NET Framework 4.8.

 Steps to be followed

 - Desktop applications will need to target .NET Core 3 and recompile.